Azure/azure-sdk/docs/typescript/design.md

 keywords: guidelines typescript
 permalink: typescript_design.html
 folder: typescript
-sidebar: js_sidebar
+sidebar: general_sidebar
 ---

 The API surface of your client library must have the most thought as it is the primary interaction that the consumer has with your service.

 ## Platform Support {#ts-platform-support}

 {% include requirement/MUST id="ts-node-support" %} support [all LTS versions of Node](https://github.com/nodejs/Release#release-schedule) and newer versions up to and including the latest release.
-At time of writing, this means Node 8.x through Node 12.x.

 {% include requirement/MUST id="ts-browser-support" %} support the following browsers and versions: